-A review of the Risk Management Plan was completed in December 2020 in accordance with better practice requirements, including an update of the risk action plan aligned to the corporate plan.
+An annual review of the Risk Management Plan was completed in December 2020 in accordance with better practice requirements, including an update of the risk action plan aligned to the Corporate Plan.

 The important elements of the risk management plan are the development of the risk profile, which includes the identification of the key risks of the organisation, and the actions developed to ameliorate the risks.